xinam-is-not-a-miner/GravityCoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build hexxcoin core in Unix.
+Some notes on how to build GravityCoin Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Note
 ---------------------
-Always use absolute paths to configure and compile hexxcoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile GravityCoin and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX